Isla Roatán, An Awesome Cruise Port

 This quaint little town is bursting with tourists and locals alike, all relaxing and enjoying the peaceful surroundings.
 The West End also has good shopping and restaurants, many offering free Wi-Fi.
 Try Salva Vida, the local beer.

-While the beaches were not packed, they did have a good deal of families.
+While the beaches of Isla Roatán were not packed, they did have a good deal of families.
 There were also dog owners with their pets frolicking off-leash on the beach.
 Snorkeling and diving are two great things to experience in Isla Roatán as it is part of the world’s second largest barrier reef system.
 The local waters attract colorful fish and coral.

 Sandy Bay was another one of our favorite stops, with its sparkling water and sheer beauty.
 Although the beaches are enjoyable and attractive, they are still in need of some attention from the overloads of seaweed and trash.
-Still, the natural beauty of this island was shocking to me as I never expected it.
+Still, the natural beauty of the island was shocking to me as I never expected it.

 Latino Jason Aldean (aka the tour guide) also took us to more remote parts of the island.
 We also saw areas that are mostly off-limits for tourists because of the danger level.